-Improving Structural Health and Climate Change with Machine Learning
+Improving Structural Health and Climate Change With Machine Learning

 Main image: Since joining the Department of Civil and Environmental Engineering in Sept.
-2023 as an Assistant Professor, Eleonora Tronci has been working to incorporate her current research into the department’s urban engineering focus.
+2023 as an assistant professor, Eleonora Tronci has been working to incorporate her current research into the department’s urban engineering focus.

 CEE Assistant Professor Eleonora Tronci is a structural engineer who uses machine learning to assess damage in civil structures and optimize wind farms while focusing on the adaptability of her research to climate change.